covid-visualizer/alpha/README.md

     * The day is specified in column 1 using the `M--D` format.
 * A comment
     * If the value of column 1 in the row starts with the string `comment` (upper or lower case) then the line is thereafter ignored.

+It is not always necessary to include a parameter value for every parameter value.
+It depends on the type of plot being drawn.
+Plot 3 requires almost all data, while Plot 0 requires very little.

 ### Parameters